jahaltom/COVID-ORF10/README.md

 out/Sample2/Sample2.fastq
 ```

 * SingleStudy_Filter.py: This takes output from Bam-Fastq_Quant.py (results_TPM_gene.tsv and results_Count_gene.tsv) and filters it by removing EB genes where the median TPM < 1.
+Same genes removed from TPM file will be removed from counts.

 ## Execution
 ```